CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 ## Independent apps in watchOS 6

 Apple announced watchOS 6 this year at the WWDC2019 developers conference.
-While most of the new features were somewhat expected (new faces, updated apps), there are two new features that are particularly interesting for developers - App Store for Apple Watch, and app independence.
+While most of the new features were somewhat expected (new faces, updated apps), there are two new features that I think are particularly interesting for developers - App Store for Apple Watch, and app independence.

 ><b>in·de·pend·ent</b>
 <i>adjective</i>